-A single-parent families result from divorce.
+A single-parent family consists of one parent and his or her children.
+Many single-parent families result from divorce.
 Others are formed when a parent dies or leaves home.
 Some people who head single-parent families have never married but have or adopted children.
 Single-parenting can be rewarding as well as challenging.
 The greatest challenge, perhaps, is in juggling all the responsibilities.
 Many single-parents must provide and manage all the income for the family.
 Unless the children are old enough to help, the parent must take care of all household tasks.
 The parent must also give guidance and love to children.
 Finding the time and energy to do all this may not be easy.
 The relationship between parent and child is strengthened in this way.
 Like all busy parents, single-parents must regularly set aside some special time for children.
 Single-parents also need contact with other adults.
 Children need contacts with other adults, too, so they can learn the roles of both men and women.
 Not everyone agrees on how children fare in single-parent families.
 In all likelihood, it depends on the situation.